-I deal with alcohol and depression in the second chapter of Alcohol Explained (the first 5 Chapters can be read by clicking here: Alcohol Explained 1st 5 Chapters) although it is contained with the wider topic of alcohol’s physiological effect on human beings.
-I have read a few things recently about alcohol and depression, all of them acknowledged the link between alcohol and depression and addressed the question of whether it is the case that alcohol causes depression or whether people prone to depression are more likely to develop a drinking problem.
+I deal with alcohol and depression in the second chapter of Alcohol Explained (the first 5 Chapters can be read by clicking here: Alcohol Explained 1st 5 Chapters) although it is contained within the wider topic of alcohol’s physiological effects on human beings.
+I have read a few things recently about alcohol and depression.
+All of them acknowledged the link between alcohol and depression, and addressed the question of whether it is the case that alcohol causes depression or whether people prone to depression are more likely to develop a drinking problem.

 What is often missed is that there is no reason why these two hypotheses should be mutually exclusive, so the starting point is not whether one or the other is correct, but rather whether one or the other or both are correct.